 Looking for a location on the HSU campus?
 Download a Campus Map.

 Matriculation refers to those students who have been admitted to Humboldt State University and are eligible to register for the current semester.
-Matriculated students register for Extension courses through the College of eLearning & Extended Education (not via web registration) and must pay the stated course fee.
+Matriculated students register for Extension courses through the College of Extended Education & Global Engagement (not via Student Center) and must pay the stated course fee.

 Graduate students needing to maintain continuous enrollment should contact the Academic Programs - Graduate Office for guidance (826-3949).

-If your name has changed since your last attendance at Humboldt State University and you would like your university records to reflect your current name, please supply the following information and documentation to the College of eLearning & Extended Education:
+If your name has changed since your last attendance at Humboldt State University and you would like your university records to reflect your current name, please supply the following information and documentation to the College of Extended Education & Global Engagement (CEEGE):